-Our mission is to help guide high school graduates in their further study of self, society, and sustainability.
-We do this through farming, cooking, land stewardship, arts and science, skilled trades, team work, entrepreneurship, community engagement, and project-based learning.
+Our mission is to encourage educational development through study of self, society and sustainability.
+Our learning platforms include farming, cooking, environmental stewardship, arts and science, skilled trades, team work, research and discussion, technology, entrepreneurship, and community engagement.

 Location